benjaminsnorris/bennorris.org/_drafts/learning-to-swear.md

 An interesting phenomenon has developed for me.
 As I have removed some of the iron-clad restrictions on forbidden thoughts, I have become more authentic.
 I’m not always perfect, and I’m ok with that.

 I was at a friend’s house playing video games, and as his wife came into the room, I was swearing up a storm.
-He was much better than me, and every mistake on my part was punctuated with profanity.
+He was much better than I, and every mistake on my part was punctuated with profanity.
 She laughed as she heard me, “I didn’t know you swore.
 I actually trust you so much more now.”

 Because strong feelings often bring out strong language in me, it has become something of a barometer.
 If small things are making me swear, it’s typically an indication that OCD is starting to take over.
 When that happens, I feel a low rumble of anger and anxiety constantly, which erupts frequently and with little provocation.

 If I hear myself crying out, “Fucking hell!” because my favorite pants aren’t clean, I know it’s time for some emotion processing.

 ## Conclusion

 As I said at the beginning, my goal is to not to speak like a sailor all the time.
 (Or a pipeline construction worker like I worked with, who were very proud of how foul-mouthed they were.)
 But as I have let go of most of the judgement around swearing, my life has become easier and more happy.

-My brain still gets worked up at times, and tries to convince me that I am going to hell if I say hell outside of a church context.
-I have to fight off thoughts of being unworthy of love.
+My brain still gets worked up at times, and tries to convince me that I am going to hell if I say “hell” outside of a church context.
+I still have to fight off thoughts of being unworthy of love.

 Some of my best and deepest conversations with friends or with my therapist have included plenty of profanity.